 Parking at the bottom is difficult, but if you drive to the top you can park there.
 At the summit there is a well equipped cafe with friendly workers.
 The road quality is pristine and we met a few other cyclists the morning we rode.
 Box Hill is a very popular climb, although a fairly short and easy ride.

-Box Hill was included in the 2012 Olympic Road Race -- nine times up Box Hill in a race that left the greatest Olympic Cycling Team ever (Bradley Wiggins, Chris Froome, Mark Cavendish [charted for the gold medal], David Millar and Ian Stannard) short of the podium.
+Box Hill was included in the 2012 Olympic Road Race -- nine times up Box Hill in a race that left the greatest Olympic Cycling Team ever short of the podium (Bradley Wiggins, Chris Froome, Mark Cavendish -- charted for the gold medal, David Millar, and Ian Stannard).

 This climb is in the Surrey Hill Area of Outstanding Natural Beauty:

-The highest summit of the Surrey Hills AONB, Leith Hill near Coldharbour, is 294 metres (965 ft) above sea level.
+The highest summit of the Surrey Hills AONB, Leith Hill near Coldharbour, is 294 meters (965 ft) above sea level.
 It is part of the Greensand Ridge, which traverses the AONB from west to east, and is the highest point in southeast England.
-These hills are formed mostly by chalk and greensand providing a habitat for rare plants and insects.
-Wikipedia - Surrey Hills AONB
+These hills are formed mostly by chalk and greensand providing a habitat for rare plants and insects (Surrey Hills AONB).

 Part of the National Trust of the UK.